 We will not go into the manner in which these security investigations or checks are carried out or how administrative assessments and decisions are reached.
-We will limit ourselves to the procedure for the appeal body.
+We will limit ourself to the procedure for the appeal body.

 Which disputes can be brought before this appeal body?
 The jurisdiction of the body is contained in its name: the 'appeal body on security clearances, certificates and advice'.
 Firstly, there is the refusal or withdrawal of a security clearance or, in other words, of access to classified information.
 Most cases handled by the appeal body relate to this.
 Secondly, there is the refusal or withdrawal of a security certificate.
-Certain authorities can require this certificate if a person wants access to places where a specific threat arises.
-Lastly, there is the possibility for a security advice.
-This is undoubtedly the broadest category.
-Such advice can be requested by any administrative authority, which wishes to assess the reliability of any person before appointing him or her to a position or granting a permit.
-The only real condition is that the inappropriate use of the position or permit could be contrary to certain basic national interests.
-A negative assessment can be appealed.
+This certificate can be required by certain authorities if a person wants access to places where a specific threat arises.
+Lastly, there is the possibility for a